Chapter 7: The Proclamation

 Thank you, Lord, for keeping me hidden.

-Rebekah hesitated at the cave entrance, heart pounding.
+Rebekah hesitated at the cave’s entrance, heart pounding.
 Inching forward, she clung to the wall.
-It was enormous, bigger than the great hall at High Castle.
+The cavern was enormous, bigger than the great hall at High Castle.
 Within was a noise like breathing.
-There was just enough light from the entrance to see a large, raised stone table at the cavern’s center.
+There was just enough light from the entrance to see a large, raised stone table in the center.
 It was dark, discolored.
 As she approached, insects swarmed noisily around it.
-The scent of spilled blood washed over her.
-A knot formed in her stomach.
+A knot formed in her gut as the scent of spilled blood washed over her.
 Flies rose from a dark red pool.
 She retched and wiped her mouth with her sleeve.

-She looked away, her eyes falling on dark drops that trailed to a buzzing lump on the ground.
-Crouching, she fanned away the hovering flies, exposing pale flesh.
+Looking away, her eyes fell on dark drops that trailed to a buzzing lump on the ground.
+Crouching, she fanned away the hovering vermin, exposing pale flesh.

 The palm of a child's severed hand appeared, contracted fingers clawing the air.

 A memory from the Writings stirred within.
 Her furrowed brow relaxed.
 She’d do as they’d done to overcome that foe.
 Seven times she marched around the altar singing spiritual songs of praise, claiming it for the God of Truth, purifying it of evil, banishing demons in the name of J’shua Ha Mashiach.

 Infused with his spirit, she sang with all her might.
 The still, small voice of J’shua whispered to her the familiar passage, The joy of the Lord is your strength.